Partnership Buyout and Dispute Valuation Services

 Minority Interest and Marketability Discounts

-Whether a discount for lack of control (DLOC) or a discount for lack of marketability (DLOM) applies — and in what magnitude — depends on the standard of value, the governing documents, and applicable case law in the jurisdiction.
-Courts and arbitrators across jurisdictions have addressed these discounts in both statutory and contractual buyout contexts.
-Owners, counsel, and advisors should understand whether these discounts will be contested and should factor that risk into case strategy, valuation analysis, and settlement evaluation.
-Joey Friedman CPA provides a clearly articulated, data-supported position on discounts that can be evaluated by parties, counsel, advisors, mediators, arbitrators, courts, or other decision-makers.
+Whether a discount for lack of control (DLOC) or a discount for lack of marketability (DLOM) applies — and in what magnitude — depends on the standard of value, the governing documents, and applicable law in the jurisdiction.
+These discounts have been addressed in both statutory and contractual buyout contexts across a wide range of governing documents, agreements, and decision-making forums.
+Owners, counsel, and advisors should understand whether discounts will be contested and should factor that risk into case strategy, valuation analysis, and settlement evaluation, with the report written so parties, counsel, advisors, mediators, arbitrators, courts, or other decision-makers can evaluate the analysis.

 If another party has retained a valuation expert, the most important question is whether the methodology is reliable, the normalizations are supportable, and the income or asset approach was correctly applied.
 Common attack surfaces include: selection of guideline companies in a market approach, the build-up of the discount rate in an income approach, inconsistent treatment of non-recurring items, and failure to consider the relevant standard of value.
 Forensic accounting support is available to examine another valuation report and assist parties, counsel, and advisors in evaluating methodology, assumptions, and conclusions before deadlines narrow the available options.